 Roles and committees

-College Teaching Associate and Director of Studies in English 2017/18.
+College Lecturer and Director of Studies in English 2017/18.

-Poetry (Victorian; Modernist; Contemporary); Nineteenth Century Studies; Prosody; Theology; Aesthetics; Literary Theory; Religious History; Classical Reception; Cognitive Approaches to Literature; Anthropology of Art.
+Poetry (Victorian; Modernist; Contemporary); Nineteenth Century Studies; Prosody and Versification; Theology; Aesthetics; Literary Theory (especially Cultural Materialism and Marxian approaches to literary labour); Religious History; Classical Reception; Cognitive Approaches to Literature; Anthropology of Art.
 For a fuller picture of my research interests please see my publications (below).

 CURRENT RESEARCH: THE CHURCH OF BLAKE AND SHELLEY